 - Occur in a limited period of time and be significantly in excess of what most people might consume in a similar situation;

 - Involve a sense of lacking control over the quantity and quality of food consumed;

 - Be marked by eating faster than normal, self-isolation due to feelings of shame related to overeating, eating when not hungry, and feelings of guilt, disgust or depression after the binge.

 Signs & Symptoms of Binge Eating Disorder

-Binge eating behaviors often produce feelings of guilt and shame that lead to social withdrawal and isolation, in addition to overly rigid and often secretive behavior patterns.
-Anxiety, including obsessive compulsive behaviors, frequently co-occurs with Binge Eating Disorder, as does depression.
+Binge eating behaviors often produce feelings of guilt and shame that lead to social withdrawal and isolation, in addition to overly rigid and often secretive behaviour patterns.
+Anxiety, including obsessive-compulsive behaviors, frequently co-occurs with Binge Eating Disorder, as does depression.
 Mood disturbance may precede an eating disorder or may occur as a result of an eating disorder and the associated negative feelings.

 Contributing Factors to Binge Eating Disorder

 Like other eating disorders, binge eating disorder is often part of a cyclical experience in which destructive behaviors and negative feelings reinforce and perpetuate each other in an ongoing feedback loop.
 An individual who initially may have used food in a non-binging capacity to self-soothe may experience negative feelings such as guilt and shame and seek further food-related comfort, and so on, until they experience a full-fledged binge episode with the attending negative emotions.